Skip to Content

 EBSCO eBooks can be downloaded and read on an Android device using the Bluefire reading app available for free from Google Play.

 View this tutorial: How can I download EBSCO eBooks to an Android device and read them using the Bluefire Reader app?

 Adobe Digital Editions is the software needed to read many downloaded ebooks.
 Learn how to install it at How Do I Install Adobe Digital Editions?

 Yes, you can print pages from all of our ebooks.
 Some publishers only allow you to print one section at a time.
 Other publishers limit the number of pages that can be printed.
-For example, Ebrary permits only 40 pages or one chapter to be printed.

 Any notes or highlights you add to Adobe Digital Editions will disappear once the loan period on the ebook has ended.
 They will not reappear if you download the book again.
 If you are reading an EBSCO ebook online, you can sign in to your EBSCOhost account to create and save notes that will last indefinitely.